Performing

 Whether bringing a choreographer’s idea to life or performing her own work, Victoria brings her passion and years of experience to the research and creation process as much as to the moment of embodying ideas on stage or for the camera.

-HUG pilot performance focuses on the importance of boundaries and conscious touch practices, using movement to spark conversations about connection and safety.
-It’s a first step toward creating safe spaces—not only in dance but in everyday life—while shedding light on a subject that impacts many of us.
+HUG, the pilot performance from December 2024, focuses on the importance of boundaries and conscious touch practices, using movement to spark conversations about connection and safety.
+It’s a first step toward creating safe spaces—not only in dance but in everyday life.

 HUG (wt) by Marion Plantey.
 Performed as part of TNDD Studio Round on Dec 6th, 2024 in Südufer in Freiburg, DE.
 HUG (wt) pilot performance focuses on the importance of boundaries and conscious touch practices, using movement to spark conversations about connection and safety.
 It’s a first step toward creating safe spaces—not only in dance but in everyday life—while shedding light on a subject that impacts many of us.
 Performance: Victoria McConnell & Marion Plantey Choreography & concept: Marion Plantey Music composition: Alex Barth Lopez Thanks to ID-Tanzhaus Frankfurt, E-Werk Freiburg, Tanznetz Freiburg, and Tanznetz Dresden for their invitation and support in developing this project, as well as Auf ins Viertel for shaping the project's visual identity.
 Thank you to Victoria McConnell and Alex Barth Lopez for their devotion and involvement in the project.
 Join the Conversation: Stay connected with us for updates on upcoming performances, workshops, and the full "HUG" project documentary.
 Let's continue the dialogue on intimacy, consent, and trauma-informed practices in the arts.
 You can follow the development of this project at: https://www.marionplantey.com/ Insta: @4arion @wammadc